Skip to main content Skip to footer

 • Laura Valdes, Assistant District Attorney, CPS Unit, Bexar County District Attorney’s Office

-Accepted participants will be sent training materials and a link to the TST Contested Hearings Pilot landing page approximately three-to-four weeks prior to the training.
-Participants are expected to review all case materials, prepare initial case strategy, and view assigned prerecorded lectures prior to the training in preparation for discussion on the live training dates.
-Additionally, participants will be assigned pre-tests and post-test surveys designed to assist the Children’s Commission in gauging the effectiveness of the Pilot and of the training materials assigned.
+Accepted participants will be sent training materials and a link to the TST Course landing page approximately three-to-four weeks prior to the start of the training.
+Participants are expected to review all case materials, prepare initial case strategy, and view assigned webinars prior to the training in preparation for discussion during the live training dates.
+Additionally, participants may be assigned pre-tests and post-test surveys designed to assist the Children’s Commission in gauging the effectiveness of the course and of the training materials assigned.

-The virtual portion of Trial Skills Training occurs on the Zoom platform.
-Links for the Zoom training will be sent to accepted TST Pilot participants closer to the training date.
+The virtual portion of the Fall 2025 Trial Skills Training will occur on the Zoom platform.
+Links for the Zoom training sessions will be sent to accepted TST participants closer to the training dates.

-The in-person portion of the Fall 2024 Trial Skills Training will occur in Dallas, Texas.
+The in-person portion of the Fall 2025 Trial Skills Training will occur in Round Rock, Texas.
 Hotel information will be shared with invitees.

 Included in the program at no cost to the participant: